Asbjoedt/DNA-New-Preservation-Concept-TEST/Concept Model/P4 Consequence Assessment/README.md

 What is time, money and quality?
 * Time is defined as the extent of manual and time demanding workflows
 	* Money is defined as the consequences that may be converted to a monetary unit
 	* Quality is defined as:
 		* Better possibilities for automatic validation of data and
 		* Better preservation of significant properties.

 OBS!
 You may freely add more columns if more preservation formats or levels are assessed, but then it will involve a customisation of the spreadsheet template i.e. among other securing that the automatic copying of numbers are correct.
 This will necessitate a firm understanding of how spreadsheets work.

 ### 2.2.
 Economy
 The sheet ”Economy” contain economic figures for your selection of the business areas.
 Every area is filled with figures from the sheet “Preconditions”.
-Sum is given for ”continuous costs” and ”start-up” for every preservation format or level.
+Sum is given for ”continuous costs” and initial costs” for every preservation format or level.
 Subsums are calculated based on who bears the costs i.e. your archive or the data producers/their suppliers.
 The purpose of the sheet is to highlight where in the business areas the costs distribute, if they are associated with startup or operation and who bears the costs.
 With regards to the latter, it may as well be the data producers and their suppliers as it may be your archive, and the subsum shows hereby the total societal costs, irregardless of who bears them.

 ### 2.3.
 Preconditions
 The sheet ”Preconditions” contain the figures, which are applied in the economic calculations in the sheet “Economy”.
 The figures must be adjusted according to needs.
 The figures include both basic numbers based off presumptions such as hourly prices for your archive and suppliers, price per terabyte, number of yearly submissions of the content type etc. The presumptions must as far as possible be up-to-date and reasoned, and for this reason they must be adjusted if necessary.
 Following the basic numbers are rows with adjustable values for every preservation format/level according to business area.